baol/homely/README.md

 implementation available at https://mosquitto.org/ will do, as should any packaged version).

-In the following examples we will assume that the machine is reachable at the address `mqtt.local`.
+In the following examples we will assume that the machine running MQTT is reachable at the address `mqtt.local`.

-Recently services like https://www.cloudmqtt.com/ started to happear and they offer a free plan if you need to reach your broker from the public internet, but for our examples installing mosquitto on your Raspberry should be enough.
+Recently services like https://www.cloudmqtt.com/ started to happear and they offer a free plan if you need to reach your broker from the public internet, but for our examples installing mosquitto on your Raspberry PI should be enough.

-## Exalples
+## Examples

 ### Receive a desktop notification when the main door opens